-The FASA office will notify students of the SAP requirements, and how SAP could affect the disbursement of their funds.
-If, for any reason, the student does not receive this intended notification, they are not relieved from the obligation to maintain satisfactory academic progress.
+Financial Aid & Scholarship will notify students of the SAP requirements, and how SAP could affect the disbursement of their funds.
+If, for any reason, the student does not receive this intended notification, they are not relieved from the obligation to maintain Satisfactory Academic Progress.

-A student's SAP status is determined prior to packaging of Financial Aid for the next aid year.
+A student's SAP status is determined prior to packaging of financial Aid for the next semester.
 Although a student may receive an award notification, actual disbursement of federal financial aid funds is dependent upon maintaining SAP.
 34 C.F.R. § 668.16(e)(2)(ii)(B).